billguastalla/visualisations/Features/FEATURES.md

 Formalising these features into specific tasks is done outside of the repository, and outlines of features appear here to illustrate the direction of the project.

+# Issues

+- Crash: Audio: The implementation of the PortAudio interface crashes if no microphone is available.
+- Crash: VideoRendering: Framerate changes crash on video rendering.
+- Usability: Mesh: Normals are not rotated correctly.
+-

 # Visualisations

 ### User Interface